You’ve probably heard the news—Notre-Dame de Paris has reopened after nearly six years of dedicated restoration following the tragic 2019 fire.

 bridges over the seine river

-• no luggage is allowed in the Cathedral.
+• No luggage is allowed in the cathedral.
 If you have a suitcase or bulky bag with you and still want to visit, you can leave your bags in lockers around the city

-• right in front of Notre-Dame de Paris is the « point zero » or « point zero des routes de France »: that’s the very center of Paris!
+• Right in front of Notre-Dame de Paris is the « point zero » or « point zero des routes de France »: that’s the very center of Paris!

 sacre coeur from notre dame de paris

-What to visit next?
+What to Visit Next?

 After your visit to Notre-Dame de Paris, there are a few things to visit in the same area!
 Right next to the cathedral, you’ll find:

-Check all my France travel guides here
+Check all my Paris travel guides here.

 If you post photos from the place on Instagram, make sure to tag them with #kevmrc so that I can see them!